top of page

 Be cautious in the middle of the stack - point solutions, dashboards, single-function tools.
 These are features, not products, in an operating system world.

-And watch for the integration play - the company or consortium that assembles the full stack into a coherent, grower-centric, RDC-grounded operating system.
+And watch for the integration play - the company or consortium that assembles the full stack into a coherent, grower-centric, RDC-grounded operating system with robotic execution capability.
 That is the generational opportunity.
 In Australia, the RDC-VCaaS-startup ecosystem is uniquely positioned to build it collaboratively rather than ceding the platform to a global incumbent.
 That structural advantage is the investment thesis worth backing.

 bottom of page